Carlos Santana Preview, Player Props: Brewers vs. Rangers

 Carlos Santana At The Plate

-- In 34.2% of his games this year, Santana has notched at least one RBI.
-In 15 of those games (13.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Santana has had at least one RBI in 34.8% of his games this season (39 of 112), with two or more RBI 16 times (14.3%).
+He has also accounted for three or more of his team's runs in six contests.

+- In 42 of 112 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.